yusufcmlt/markdown-previewer/README.md

-#Simple markdown previewer
+# Simple markdown previewer

--Simple markdown previewer project on freecodecamp.
+- Simple markdown previewer project on freecodecamp.
--Created with React.
+- Created with React.
--You can check out from here.
+- You can check out from [here](pdouu.github.io/markdown-previewer)